getCUJO/QoOID/draft-ietf-ippm-qoo.md

 estimate used to compute a QoO score.
 Several approaches are possible, and each involves trade-offs:

-Fixed time windows (e.g., last hour, last day, last week) are simple to implement and compare across operators.
+Fixed time windows (e.g., last hour, last day, or last week) are simple to implement and compare across operators.
 Longer windows smooth out short-term anomalies but may obscure recent degradation; shorter windows are more responsive but less stable.